Dean Wareham: Luna

-Dean and Britta
+Dean & Britta

 Dean & Britta is a musical duo consisting of Wareham and Britta Phillips, former Luna bassist.
 After Luna broke up in 2005, the pair spent the following year working on film scores, including one for Noah Baumbach's movie The Squid and the Whale, and promoting the documentary film of Luna's farewell tour Tell Me Do You Miss Me.
 They were married during the recording of their album Back Numbers, produced by Tony Visconti, and simplified their name to "Dean & Britta".
 Back Numbers was released on Rounder Records in February 2007, followed by a limited edition EP, "Words You Used To Say".

 Solo work

 Wareham released the EP, Emancipated Hearts, under his own name in late 2013, which was followed by the self-titled album Dean Wareham in March 2014.
 October 2018 saw the release of Dean Wareham Vs. Cheval Sombre - a collection of western-themed songs featuring Wareham and singer-songwriter Cheval Sombre.
 In 2021, Wareham released I Have Nothing to Say to the Mayor of L.A., the first full album of new songs since his eponymous 2014 solo album.
-The album features 8 brand new original compositions, plus covers of songs by Scott Walker and Lazy Smoke.
+In 2024, as Dean & Britta & Sonic Boom, he recorded an album of holiday and Christmas songs, mixed by Sonic Boom, and released on Carpark Records.

+In 2024 Wareham reunited with producer Kramer, making their first album together since Galaxie 500 days.
+The new album, That's the Price of Loving Me was released in 2025 by Carpark Records.
+It features Britta Phillips on bass, Gabe Noel on cello, Kramer on keyboards, and Roger Brogan and Anthony LaMarca on drums.